Accounting conferences can be an excellent source of new ideas and connections for firm owners.

 Event format: In-person (with virtual options)

-DCPA is put on by CPA.com which is under the umbrella of the AICPA.
-It’s also firmly geared towards tech in the accounting industry.
-Tax and audit, over the past decade, is now more about global clients, cloud-based reporting, and (the big one) advisory services.
+DCPA is put on by CPA.com, which is under the umbrella of the AICPA.
+It is firmly geared towards tech in the accounting industry.
+It’s great for audit and tax professionals who provide cloud-based reporting and advisory services to global clients.

-And again, DCPA is really focused on practical and technical things, including project management, client success, and remote work.
+DCPA is really focused on practical and technical things.
+These include project management, client success, and remote work.

-• A solid intention to help accountants grow, both in the number of clients and the amount of revenue per client.
+- A solid intention to help tax and accounting professionals grow, both in the number of clients and the amount of revenue per client.

 9. AccountingWEB Live Summit